-D1 Approach Aim 1 – Complete the TCGA kidney cancer dataset for racial disparity analysis by doing select WGS on 20 African-American cases

-D-1-a Rationale
+Aim 1: To perform whole genome sequencing (WGS) of African-Americans with ccRCC to complete a missing aspect of the cancer genome atlas (TCGA).[[harmonize]]

-In recent years various TCGA efforts have characterized the genomic basis of clear cell, papillary, and chromophobe kidney cancer.
-These studies have led to the understanding that some of the diversity within kidney cancer results from different cells of origin give rise to distinct types of cancer within the same organ.
-Additionally differences in somatic alterations (driver mutations and copy number variations) are important in determining a cancer’s molecular profile.
-In the TCGA, cases were submitted from various high volume tertiary centers to the Biospecimen Core Resource (BCR) for accessioning and specimen processing.
+C-1-a Rationale: In recent years various TCGA efforts have characterized the genomic basis of the various forms of kidney cancer.
+These studies have led to the understanding that some of the diversity within kidney cancer results from different cells of origin giving rise to distinct types of cancer within the same organ.
+Additionally, differences in somatic alterations (driver mutations and copy number variations) are important in determining a cancer’s molecular profile.
+In the TCGA, cases were submitted from various high volume tertiary centers to the Bio-specimen Core Resource (BCR) for accessioning and specimen processing.
 Specimens however were not submitted in a coordinated fashion to ensure the study population has a similar profile of that encountered nationally.
-Not surprising, there was clearly a limited number of African-Americans with clear cell kidney cancer included in the TCGA analysis.
-Despite African-Americans accounting for approximately 1 in 7 cases of kidney cancer, only a cursory analysis was performed in this population including 14/427 (3.3%) samples that underwent whole exome sequencing (Table 1) and 1/40 (2.5%) (Table 2) that underwent whole genome sequencing.
-Failing to include a larger population of African-Americans with clear cell RCC limits our ability to explore the genomic rationale for racial disparities.
-With a higher incidence of pRCC in African-Americans, the papillary kidney cancer TCGA cohort was able to include a larger subset of African-Americans.
-However, despite the available data, there has not been a thorough analysis of somatic driver alterations and germline risk variants perhaps morecommon in African-American kidney cancer.
+Not surprising, there was clearly a limited number of African-Americans with clear-cell kidney cancer included in the TCGA analysis.
+Despite African-Americans accounting for approximately 1 in 7 cases of ccRCC, only a cursory analysis was performed in this population including 14/427 (3.3%) samples that underwent whole exome sequencing (Table 1) and 1/40 (2.5%) (Table 2) that underwent whole genome sequencing.
+Failing to include a larger population of African-Americans with clear cell RCC limits our ability to explore the genomic basis for racial disparities.
+With a higher incidence of pRCC in African-Americans, the papillary kidney cancer TCGA cohort was able to include a larger number of African-Americans.
+However, despite the available data, there has not been a thorough analysis of somatic driver alterations or germline risk variants more prevalent in African-American kidney cancer.
 We propose to complete the TCGA analysis of the top two subtypes of kidney cancer, papillary and clear cell, by analyzing an additional cohort of African-Americans with ccRCC.
-By performing whole genome sequencing on this additional cohort of samples, we will have an adequate number of cases to allow comparisons between African-American and Caucasian clear cell and papillary kidney cancers.
+By performing whole genome sequencing on this additional cohort of samples, we will have an adequate number of cases to allow balenced comparisons between African-American and Caucasian clear cell and papillary kidney cancers.

-D-1-b Sample acquisition and DNA extraction: All patients undergoing scheduled kidney cancer surgery at Yale New Haven Hospital are offered enrollment into an IRB-approved Genitourinary Biospecimen repository (P.I.
+C-1-b Sample acquisition and DNA extraction: All patients undergoing scheduled kidney cancer surgery at Yale New Haven Hospital are offered enrollment into an IRB-approved Genitourinary Biospecimen repository (P.I.
 Shuch, HIC# 0805003787).
 Within 30 minutes of removal, fresh tumor tissue is snap frozen in liquid nitrogen by the pathology team.
 Additionally whole blood is procured to serve as a genomic control.
 In the past 2 years, over 300 subjects with kidney cancer have been prospectively enrolled.
-All fresh biospecimens are stored at -80˚C and are available for immediate analysis.
-For the purpose of completion of the TCGA dataset, we will utilize a consecutive series of 15 African-American subjects with ccRCCr from 2013-2015.
+All fresh bio-specimens are stored at -80˚C and are available for immediate analysis.
+For the purpose of completion of the TCGA dataset, we will utilize a consecutive series of 15 African-American subjects with ccRCC from 2013-2015.
 DNA will be extracted from fresh tumor tissue and whole blood using an automated Maxwell 16® System (Promega, Madison, WI).

-D-1-c Whole genome sequencing and variant calling

-Sequencing of the normal and tumor sample will performed using Illumina’s Hiseq 2000 technology.
+C-1-c WGS[[try to get consistent use of abbrev]] and variant calling: Sequencing of the normal and tumor sample will performed using Illumina’s Hiseq 2000 technology.
 In brief, DNA fragments from each sample will be hybridized using HiSeq Paired-End cluster Kits and will be further amplified using the Illumina cBOT.
 Paired–end libraries will be generated by utilizing HiSeq (2x101) cycle and imaging will be performed by TruSeq kits.